The right invoicing software complements any small business accounting programs you already use by automating the billing and invoice process.

 - Time and expense tracking

 Invoicera adds expenses to make it a full-service accounts payable software.
 You can track receipts and expenses to make sure you get a full view of your profits and losses to create accurate financial statements.
-This sets Invoicera apart from many of the other options on this list.
+This sets Invoicera apart from other competitors.

-Payment processors like Stripe, PayPal and Square offer the option to send customer invoices.
-You can also set up recurring invoicing and payments that take manual processes out of your invoicing equation.
+Payment processors such as Stripe, PayPal and Square offer the option to send customer invoices.
+You also can set up recurring invoicing and payments that take manual processes out of your invoicing equation.

 Using these processors, you can add quick payment functions in emails and on your site too, making it easy for customers to make payments.

-But beware of processing fees.
+Beware of processing fees, though.
 If you have a large book of clients, this approach will get costly.
-You’d be better served choosing a dedicated invoice management software.
+You might be better off choosing a dedicated invoice management software.

 Choosing the Best Invoice Software for Your Small Business